yanboishere/yanboishere/README.md

 <br>

-If you like my projects, you can buy me a ☕ coffee  🍦 or 🍰 cake to support me.
+If you like my projects, you can buy me a ☕ coffee to support me.
 Click the button.
 Your name will be shown at [https://yanboishere.github.io/](https://yanboishere.github.io/).